dengit/OpenZhihuDaily/README.md

   - [picasso][2]
   - [viewpagerindictor][3]

-## Thanks for these projects, they inspire this project
+## Thanks for these projects, they inspire me
   - [ZhihuPaper][4]
   - [ZhihuDailyPurify][5]
   - [AnimeTaste][6]

 ## [APIs][7]
-  - all applauses are belong to [@izzyleung][8], becuase datas from APIs are the start point of all works.
+  - all applauses are belong to [@izzyleung][8], becuase datas from APIs are the start point of all my works.

 ## License
     Copyright 2015 dengit